Prayam-Infosoft/Keyros-Lab/README.md

 ---

-### Stay organized and compliant with Verifio Desktop!
+### Stay organized and compliant with Keyros Desktop!